nogrady/dynamo/README.md

 - The necessary implementations for our experiments on the real-world dynamic networks is in real_world_network_exp.java.
 The real-world dynamic network datasets will be added soon.

 #### Requirements
-- We use RDyn to generate the synthetic dynamic networks.
-[RDyn: graph benchmark handling community dynamics.](https://github.com/GiulioRossetti/RDyn/blob/master/README.md)
+- We use [RDyn](https://github.com/GiulioRossetti/RDyn/blob/master/README.md) to generate the synthetic dynamic networks.

-- We use # xmeasures to evaluate the performance of the community detection results. [xmeasures - Extrinsic Clustering Measures](https://github.com/eXascaleInfolab/xmeasures)
+- We use [xmeasures](https://github.com/eXascaleInfolab/xmeasures) to evaluate the performance of the community detection results.

 #### Quick Start (only tested using Eclipse on Ubuntu, JDK8)